 The ending to the Season 1 finale sees the Umbrella Academy, after failing to stop Vanya (Ellen Page) and avert the apocalypse, decide to let Five (Aidan Gallagher) take them all back in time to try and prevent it entirely.
-And in doing so, we still Vanya, Five, Diego, Luther (Tom Hopper), Allison (Emmy Raver-Lampman), Klaus (Robert Sheehan) and even Ben (Justin H. Min) all de-age down to their pre-teen selves.
+And in doing so, Vanya, Five, Diego, Luther (Tom Hopper), Allison (Emmy Raver-Lampman), Klaus (Robert Sheehan) and even Ben (Justin H. Min) all de-age down to their pre-teen selves.
 Huh?

 Yeah, Castañeda doesn’t know what’s going on there either.

 “You know what, I’m as lost as you guys are at that moment,” the Netflix series’ star told TheWrap in the interview above.
 “Because, obviously, when we were shooting the last episode [showrunner] Steve Blackman didn’t even give us the last page of what was gonna happen until pretty much the day we shot it.
 So even till now, he doesn’t reply to any of my messages that I’ve been trying to ask him what’s going on.
 He doesn’t want to talk to me right now (laughs).
 So who knows.”